- How Sleep Works

-Over 60% of young adults use streaming services as their primary method of watching television, according to research from the Pew Research Center.
+Over 60 percent of young adults use streaming services as their primary method of watching television, according to research from the Pew Research Center.
 The trend is most pronounced among young viewers, but older demographics are catching up.

-In the last 10 years, household subscriptions to streaming services have grown 450%.
-Today, there are over 200 streaming services available in the U.S, and 70% of us regularly binge-watch our streaming content.
+In the last 10 years, household subscriptions to streaming services have grown 450 percent.
+Today, there are over 200 streaming services available in the U.S, and 70 percent of us regularly binge-watch our streaming content.

 Clearly, binge-watching is common.
 Netflix claims people enjoy it.
 But how is it affecting our sleep?